lidanthedev/lidanthedev/README.md

 * 🌍  I'm based in Israel
 * ✉️  You can contact me at [ls301205@gmail.com](mailto:ls301205@gmail.com)
-* 🧠  I'm learning Socket.io
+* 🧠  I'm learning React native
 * 🤝  I'm open to collaborating on Interesting projects
 * ⚡  I really like web ctfs